cferdinandi/reef/README.md

 ### Want to learn how to write your own vanilla JS plugins?
 Check out my [Vanilla JS Pocket Guides](https://vanillajsguides.com/) or join the [Vanilla JS Academy](https://vanillajsacademy.com) and level-up as a web developer. 🚀

 <hr>

+## Why use Reef?

+Reef is an anti-framework.

+It does a lot less than the big guys like React and Vue.
+It doesn't have a Virtual DOM.
+It doesn't automagically update the UI when state changes.
+It doesn't provide a bunch of custom methods.

+Reef does just one thing: render UI.

+Couldn't you just use some template strings and `innerHTML`?
+Sure.
+But Reef sanitizes your data before rendering to minimize the risk of XSS scripting attacks.
+It also only updates things that have changed instead clobbering the DOM and removing focus from your form fields.

+If you're craving a more simple, back-to-basics web development experience, Reef is for you.

+(*And if not, that's cool too!
+Carry on.*)